ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

      - Notes:

 ..
 COMMENT: What are PEs???
 And check rrfs_conus13km_hrrr_warm_restart_mismatch description.
 It's the same as the rrfs_conus13km_hrrr_warm description
 ..
 COMMENT: What is DNATS?
-Remove from Physics???
             - DNATS is the number of tracers at the end of the tracer array that are not advected by the dycore

 **Sample** ``CMAKE_FLAGS`` **Setting**